Contexts

 config

-object.
-These contexts apply to all tests in the suite. - Spec: You can specify contexts in a
+apply to all tests unless overridden. - Spec: Contexts defined in a

 specification

-object.
-These contexts override config-level contexts and apply to all tests in the spec. - Test: You can specify contexts in a
+override config-level contexts and apply to all tests within that spec unless overridden. - Test: Contexts defined within a specific

 test